faithward/faithward/README.md

 **I've been coding for 4+ years now and love the puzzles that come along with it.
 I use technology to communicate ideas and create socially-aware solutions.**

+Education:
+-B.A. in Comparative American Studies, *Oberlin College* -Minor in Computer Science
+  -Minor in Gender, Sexuality, and Feminist Studies -Certificate in Full Stack Software Development, *4Geeks Academy*

+Currently working on:
+-Backend improvements to WordSword project
+  -Web-based tool to take in documents and condense them without losing meaning -Frontend improvements to Florida Man Mythos website -Digital archive tracing history and implications of sunshine state stereotypes -Expanding my knowledge of AWS
+-Helping some friends revamp the website for their mental health organization

 <!--
 **faithward/faithward** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.